 Problem drinking sounds like a mental illness to me.
 Like a behavioral problem, especially since they gave it a spectrum (mild, moderate, or severe).

-A person may have a mild case of a virus, like “a touch of a cold”, but in my experience they do not have a mild case of Hepatitis C.
+A person may have a “a touch of a cold”, but in my experience there is no mild case of breast cancer.

 Disorder sounds an awful lot like disease and that should keep lay and professional people from all schools of thought happy.
 We can call it anything we like and still be right.
 Just like before.

 Is alcohol dependence, disease is a tricky question.
 I have a co-occurring disorder (C-PTSD is the primary diagnosis) so I think most, if not all, alcoholics have some sort of mental defect/disorder that they treat with alcohol.

 For me alcohol became a crutch.
 I don’t think mentally healthy persons are willing to drink with the frequency and in the volumes necessary to really work up an alcohol problem the way I did.

 That is a lot of going to work sick from hangovers.
 Or just plain skipping work.
 A lot of doing and saying drunken stupid stuff.
 A lot of people complaining about your irresponsible behavior.
 A lot of people telling you to watch it before alcohol becomes a problem, that you need to slow down.